May 17, 2022, by Matthew Lumley

 4. Get connected

-Employers are at the core of many of our activities.
-Over 400 have contributed to the Award during the past 10 years.
-They support us through running modules, workshops, mock interviews and sponsoring prizes.
+Employers support us through running units, workshops, mock interviews and sponsoring prizes.
 Approximately one third of large recruiter opportunities are filled by those who have already worked for the organisation.
 Meeting employers on the Award can help you gain this internship experience.

 However, it’s not all about employers.
 It is a great way to meet students outside of your course.
 Immersing yourself in the University community could also provide opportunities with staff in your School, the Students’ Union or Widening Participation.